keras-team/keras-io/examples/vision/md/probing_vits.md

 Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
 Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
 Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).

 ```
 </div>

 ![png](/img/examples/vision/probing_vits/probing_vits_34_1.png)

 ### Inspecting the plots